Dennis Rodman Bio, Age, Height, Weight, Early Life, Career, Net Worth, Affairs and MorePosted By: Ejaz Abbasi | February 19, 2019

 Dennis Rodman Personal life

-The first wife of Rodman was Annie Bakes with whom he had a daughter Alexis who was born in 1988.
+With his first wife, Annie Bakes, he has a daughter Alexis, born in 1988.
 They divorced in 1990.
-Then he married with model Electra in 1998, but they divorced in 1999.
+Then he married model Electra in 1998, but they divorced in 1999.

 In 1999, Rodman met Moyer, with whom he had a son D.J and a daughter Trinity.
 Both married in 2003.
 Their marriage dissolved in 2012.